Today, Donald J. Trump will become President of the United States.

 Those who voted for Donald Trump in the Republican primaries are only partially to blame for his upcoming presidential term.

-Many of them have told me everything will be fine once he’s elected–that he’ll save America.
+Many of them have told me everything will be fine once he’s inaugurated–that he’ll save America.
 I heard the same thing about Barack Obama–that he would save America.
 And I was among the naive Americans who honestly believed George W. Bush would save America.
 And certainly countless Americans really believed Bill Clinton would save America–and George H.W.
 Bush, and Ronald Reagan, and Jimmy Carter, etc.

 Understand–no U.S. president can save America, even if he wants to save America.
 Our governmental system is not set up that way.